nagadakos/nagadakos.github.io/_posts/2018-09-23-dropout-effect-discussion.md

 find what, if anything was gained by this ordeal.
 And what better way to do this other that plots!
 Lets checkout some network accuracy-vs-epoch reports, to have a visual on what is going on.

+The curves presented below, correspond to the exactly the same network, implemented in Keras and PyTorch.
+The results are averaged over 100 epochs of training and testing, repeated 10 times.

 The following figures where generated with pyplot and tell a similar tale for both popular frameworks, Keras and PyTorch.
 When we do not use the DLs, our network gets "too smart" and it can perfectly predict the training data; notice the 1.00 accuracy rate labeled as "train".
 But how can